luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 ### 2.2.
 Useful Content / State of Completion

-ContentDB should only currently contain playable content - content which is sufficiently complete to be useful to end-users.
+ContentDB is for playable and useful content - content which is sufficiently complete to be useful to end-users.

 It's fine to add stuff which is still a Work in Progress (WIP) as long as it adds sufficient value.
-You should make sure to mark Work in Progress stuff as such in the "maintenance status" dropdown, as this will help advise players.
+You must make sure to mark Work in Progress stuff as such in the "maintenance status" dropdown, as this will help advise players.

 Adding non-player facing mods, such as libraries and server tools, is perfectly